vesteinn/SCAN/README.md

 # SCAN

-This is a re-implementation of the SCAN paper by Lake and Baroni http://proceedings.mlr.press/v80/lake18a/lake18a.pdf
+This is a re-implementation of the paper _Generalization without Systematicity: On the Compositional Skills of Sequence-to-Sequence Recurrent Networks_ (SCAN) by Lake and Baroni http://proceedings.mlr.press/v80/lake18a/lake18a.pdf

 ## Setup